mullick1998/SecureContactDiscovery/README.md

 # Secure Contact Discovery Demo

-Once an application has been downloaded, it typically asks for permission to read the entire address book on the client's device and sends that information to a server so that each contact may be searched up.
-Following that, the contacts that really have the program loaded are returned, and the app is aware that you may message them.
+Usually after downloading any application, the process involves seeking permission to read the whole address book on the client's device, sending it off to a server for each contact to be looked up.
+The contacts that turn out to actually have the application installed are then returned, and the application knows that you can send those people a message.

-Clients may utilize Contact Discovery to find out which of their contacts have downloaded the application, but it keeps their contact information private from the service provider or other parties that might compromise the service.
+Contact Discovery allows clients to discover which of their contacts are registered users of the applicaton, but does not reveal their contacts to the service operator or any party that may compromise the service.

-It is accomplished by hashing each contact from the client's phonebook using a hashing method such as `md5` or `SHA`, storing the results in a table, and then extracting each one to compare with the server's hash list of people who have registered.
-It can be made more secure by employing a "password," although brute force attacks are still possible.
+It is done by hasing the individual contacts from phonebook of the client using any hashing algorithm like `md5` or `SHA` and store them in the table and then extract each of them and comparing with the hash number of registered users in the server.
+It can be made more secure by using `password`, but still can be brute force.

 The possible solution to make it much more secure is to run a contact discovery service in a secure SGX enclave.

 # Protocol
 ## Description
-The protocol is simple to comprehend:
+Protocol is easy to understand:

 1. First, The client compiles a list of identifiers for all the people it wants to look up like usernames, emails, phone numbers and hashes each identifier with a pre-agreed-upon appropriate hashing function (SHA is probably a good choice).
 2. Generally all the other registered user's identifier is already stored in hash in server, but we will upload here manually to learn better